imccoy/xmast/README.md

+This is rather silly.

+At the Melbourne Haskell user group's November gathering, we drew christmas trees.

 How can you draw a christmas tree in a way that maximises learning?

-Write a christmas-tree generation monad, of course!
+For me, I decided I clearly had to write a christmas-tree generation monad.

-This is rather silly.

 I found http://programmers.stackexchange.com/questions/242795/what-is-the-free-monad-interpreter-pattern
 to be indispensable when working out how to use Free to do what I wanted.